WeberNick/vector-space-retrieval/README.md

-# EfficientVectorSpaceRetrieval
+# Vector Space Retrieval

-An efficient Vector Space Model (VSM) implementation for retrieving medical data, built within the team project of the course Information Retrieval & Web Search.
+An efficient Vector Space Model (VSM) implementation for retrieving medical data, built within the team project for the course "Information Retrieval and Web Search" (http://dws.informatik.uni-mannheim.de/en/teaching/courses-for-master-candidates/ie663websearchandinformationretrieval/).
+This is an active project and currently in development.
+Expect major changes in the comming weeks.

 # Project Structure